mustafakacarr/PostyApp-Social-Posting-App-Back-End/README.md

 For going to the  front end repository, [click here](https://github.com/mustafakacarr/PostyApp-Social-Posting-App-Front-End).
  - **ReactJS**
  - Redux
   It will store user datas with token in localStorage.

+**DevOps**
+ - Heroku (For BE deployment)
+ - Vercel (For FE deployment)
+ - Docker
+ - Kubernetes

  And thats all for now.

 # Features